Join us Monday-Friday from 11 am - 4 pm &

 We've purchased 4 panels (the photo is Mike loading them onto the roof), Mike has filed the paperwork with the city and with KCP&L. As soon as we get the go-ahead, Mike will install the system.
 As money allows, we'll add more panels until we have all we need!
 Yippee!

-Click HERE for Mike Shaw's website, giving information on solar!
+Click HERE for Mike Shaw's website,

 We hired Bill Smith to repair some damaged brick work.